alpha-nero1/HyperBox-JS/README.md

 As of the current alpha version of HyperBox-JS, A simple box looks like this:

 ```
+import { Box } from 'hyperbox-js';
+// Import your .less file along with the box!!
+import './main.box.less';

 export class ExampleBox extends Box {

   static _BoxConfig = {